Child Safety and Wellbeing Policy

 Students are properly supervised in all settings as per DET ratios of staff and volunteers to students for different types of activities, including onsite buildings and grounds, classrooms, corridors, pick-up and drop off areas, excursions and camps.
 Students are reminded about spaces that are off limits, including out-of-bounds areas, storerooms and staff rooms.
 Students are aware of the use of observation aids when appropriate, such as windows, concave mirrors, and CCTV cameras.

-Students and their families are regularly remined about the Digital Learning Policy and appropriate use of technology, IT safety tools and how to seek help and report concerns including cyberbullying and online grooming.
+Students and their families are regularly reminded about the Digital Learning Policy and appropriate use of technology, IT safety tools and how to seek help and report concerns including cyberbullying and online grooming.

 Complaints and reporting processes